wondimagegnisho867/si-exam/README.md

 ## Questions
 When you refresh the cart page, the cart disappears, why is this?
-What is the difference between a default and a non-default export?
-Could you give a broad overview of how Redux works?
+Answer: Because it is stored in the state which reinitalizes the store when page is refreshed What is the difference between a default and a non-default export? default export enables to import without curly brace and it can be named anything Could you give a broad overview of how Redux works?
-When is a React component re-rendered?
+Redux is a state management that helps to avoid props drilling by making states available at deeper components When is a React component re-rendered?
+When state changes it rerenders
 When is a React component function called?
 Is this the same as when it's re-rendered?
+It is called when it is rendered by using it as an html tag in any component